Gate-controlled Magnetotransport and Electrostatic Modulation of Magnetism in 2D magnetic semiconductor CrPS$_4$: Results and Discussion

-Multilayer \CPS\ FETs show transfer curves (conductance $G$ versus \VG; see Figure~\figref{fig:1}{e} for representative data) typical of $n$-type semiconductors.
+Multilayer \CPS\ FETs exhibit transfer curves (conductance $G$ versus \VG) typical of $n$-type semiconductors, as shown in Figure~\figref{fig:1}{e} with data measured on a 10~nm thick device, whose behavior is representative of that of all transistors investigated in our work (all data shown in the main text have been measured on this same 10 nm device; data from another device are shown in the supplementary information to illustrate that our observations are reproducible).
 The relatively small threshold ($V_{\rm th}$~=~+10~V) indicates that the Fermi level is located close to the conduction band edge, due to unintentional dopants present in the material.
-The field-effect mobility estimated from the FET transconductance ($\partial G/\partial\VG$) is 0.2~cm$^2$~V$^{-1}$~s$^{-1}$, a rather low value caused at least in part by the presence of contact effects (measurements are performed in a two-terminal configuration).
-Indeed, the $G$-vs-\VG\ curve in Figure~\figref{fig:1}{e}) exhibits a clear tendency towards saturation at large \VG, which becomes less pronounced upon increasing source-drain bias.
-Even though the output characteristics (source-drain current $I$ versus applied bias $V$, measured for different \VG) are rather linear at room temperature (see Figure~\figref{fig:1}{f}), upon cooling the behavior changes: the threshold voltages shifts to larger positive values (as expected for a doped semiconductor; Figure~\figref{fig:2}{a}), and a very pronounced non-linearity of the output characteristics becomes apparent (see Figure~\figref{fig:2}{b}; data measured at \VG~=~+80~V), confirming the influence of the contacts.
-We conclude that --even though large margins for improvement still remain-- our devices allow transport to be measured to temperatures much lower than \Tn, and to be gate-tuned continuously.
-This conclusion confirms the need to select 2D magnetic semiconductors with sufficiently large bandwidth for the realization of properly functioning transistors.\\
+The field-effect (two-probe) mobility estimated from the room-temperature transconductance ($\partial G/\partial\VG$) of this device is 0.2~cm$^2$~V$^{-1}$~s$^{-1}$.
+Other devices exhibit values reaching up to 1 ~cm$^2$~V$^{-1}$~s$^{-1}$, comparable to values reported in CrSBr and NiI$_2$ transistors, where measurements were performed in a four-probe configuration ~\cite{wu_quasi-1d_2022,lebedev_electrical_nodate}.
+The output characteristics (source-drain current $I$ versus applied bias $V$, measured for different \VG) are rather linear at room temperature (see Figure~\figref{fig:1}{f}), but upon cooling the behavior changes: the threshold voltages shift to larger positive values (as expected for a doped semiconductor; Figure~\figref{fig:2}{a}), and a pronounced non-linearity of the output characteristics becomes apparent (see Figure~\figref{fig:2}{b}; data measured at \VG~=~+80~V), indicating the presence of a contact resistance.
+For applied biases \Vsd~>~1.0~V, however, the contacts appear not to influence significantly the measurements, as the extracted electron mobility becomes almost bias independent (see Fig.~S3 in the supplementary information; at low temperature the mobility measured at \Vsd~>~1.0~V ranges between 1-4~cm$^2$V$^{-1}$s$^{-1}$ depending on the device, again comparable to values extracted from four-terminal measurements in CrSBr and NiI$_2$~\cite{wu_quasi-1d_2022,lebedev_electrical_nodate}).
+We conclude that the quality of our \CPS\ transistors is comparable to that of similar devices recently reported on CrSBr and NiI$_2$, and that it is amply sufficient to allow transport to be measured to temperatures much lower than \Tn, and to be gate-tuned continuously.
+This conclusion confirms the need to select 2D magnetic semiconductors with sufficiently large bandwidth for the realization of transistors properly functioning at low temperature.\\